thecristen/dotcom/README.md

 ### `DRUPAL_ROOT`

-The url for the CMS.
+This is the url for the CMS.
 You'll need to set this to view any of the static content on the site.

 Unless you are working on some CMS-related feature, you should set it to:
     ```